James Bamford: Body of Secrets and A Pretext for War

 In 2001, Bamford released Body of Secrets: Anatomy of the Ultra-Secret NSA, From the Cold War to the Dawn of a New Century (Doubleday).
 The second in his trilogy, it also became a national bestseller.
 A cover review in The New York Times Book Review called it "an extraordinary work of investigative journalism" and it won the Investigative Reporters and Editors Gold Medal, the highest award given by the association.

-In 2002, during the lead up to the war in Iraq, Bamford was one of the few journalists arguing that there were no weapons of mass destruction in Iraq and therefore the country should not go to war.
+In 2002, during the lead up to the war in Iraq, Bamford argued that there were no weapons of mass destruction in Iraq and therefore the country should not go to war.
 He made his arguments on the editorial pages of USA Today where he was a member of the newspaper's Board of Contributors.
 And in 2004 he released A Pretext for War: 9/11, Iraq. and the Abuse of America's Intelligence Agencies (Doubleday), which became a bestseller.
 Time, in a two-page review, said, "A Pretext for War is probably the best one-volume companion to the harrowing events in the war on terrorism since 1996."
 The Washington Post listed the book as one of "The Best of 2004" and in a cover review said, "Bamford does a superb job of laying out and tying together threads of the Sept.
 11 intelligence failures and their ongoing aftermath."
 Bamford also wrote on the war in Iraq for Rolling Stone magazine and his 2005 article, "The Man Who Sold the War," won the National Magazine Award for reporting, the highest award in magazine writing, and was included in Columbia University's The Best American Magazine Writing.